Days

 Talking Tips

-Time to Talk Day is about us all being open to the idea of talking – we all have mental health, and by having conversations about it we can help ourselves and others.
+Time to Talk Day is all about us being open to the idea of talking.
+We all have mental health and by having conversations about it, we can help ourselves and others.
+It’s not about encouraging people to talk about a mental health problem if they don’t want to.

 And if you’re looking for even more guidance on how to support others, you might find Mind’s Conversations in the Community training helpful.